Types And Benefits Of Exposure Therapy

 Interoceptive Exposure Therapy

-Interoceptive exposure therapy helps you have the physical experience of the feared stimuli without actually being exposed to it from the environment.
+Interoceptive exposure therapy helps you have the physical experience of the feared stimuli without actually being exposed to it.
 One example is used for people with panic disorder.
 They are asked to exercise vigorously to induce the physical sensations of a racing heart and difficulty breathing.
 The more they are exposed to this set of sensations, the less anxious they become when they feel similar sensations during a panic attack.
 This can shorten or decrease the severity of panic attacks in the future.

 Virtual Reality Exposure Therapy